-Field or control Description Display Enables or disables displaying waveform search marks on this search.
-Stop Acquisition if Event Found Stops input acquisition when the search event occurs.
-Default is not enabled.
-Source Select the CAN bus that you want to search.
-Mark On Sets the type of information for which to search and mark on the bus waveform acquisition.
+Field or control Description Mark On Sets the type of information for which to search and mark on the bus waveform acquisition.
 Start of Frame puts a search mark at each occurrence of a CAN frame start.
 Type of Frame puts a search mark at each occurrence of the frame type as set in the Frame Type field.
-Identifier puts a search mark at each occurrence of a CAN identifier frame as set in the Direction, Identifier Format, and Identifier fields.
-Not available when the bus badge Decode Format is set to Symbolic.
+Identifier puts a search mark at each occurrence of a CAN identifier frame as set in the Direction , Identifier Format, and Identifier fields.
+Not available when the bus badge Decode Format is set to Symbolic .
 Data puts a search mark at the occurrence of the specified data fields (Data Bytes, Data Offset, Mark When, and Data).
 Not available when the bus badge Decode Format is set to Symbolic.
 Id & Data puts a search mark at each occurrence of the specified Id and data fields.
-Not available when the bus badge Decode Format is set to Symbolic .
+Not available when the bus badge Decode Format is set to Symbolic.
 End of Frame puts a search mark at each occurrence of a CAN frame end.
 Error puts a search mark at each occurrence of the specified error condition (Missing Ack, Bit Stuffing, FD Form Error, or Any Error).
-Frame Type Sets the frame type for which to search and mark on the bus waveform ( Data Frame , Remote Frame , Error Frame , Overload Frame ).
-Only available when Mark On = Type of Frame .
+Frame Type Sets the frame type for which to search and mark on the bus waveform (Data Frame , Remote Frame , Error Frame , Overload Frame).
+Available only when Mark On is Type of Frame.
 Error Type Sets the error type for which to search and mark on the bus waveform.
 (Missing Ack, Bit Stuffing, or Any Error.
-Only available when Mark On = Error .
+Available only when Mark On is Error .
 Direction Sets the Identifier's transfer direction (Read, Write, or Either) for which to search.
-Only available when Mark On = Identifier .

-Field or control Description Identifier Format Sets the CAN identifier format bit length for which to search ( Standard 11-bit, or Extended 29-bit for CAN 2.0B).
-Only available when Mark On = Identifier or ID & Data.
+Available only when Mark On is Identifier.
+Identifier Format Sets the CAN identifier format bit length for which to search (Standard 11-bit, or Extended 29-bit for CAN 2.0B).
+Available only when Mark On is Identifier or ID & Data.
 Identifier Sets the identifier pattern for which to search.
 The number of bits shown depends on the Identifier Format setting.
 Tap the Binary or Hex field and use the A and B knobs to select and change the values.
 Or double-tap on the field and use the virtual keypad to enter values.
-Only available when Mark On = Identifier or ID & Data.
+Available only when Mark On is Identifier or ID & Data.
 Data Bytes Sets the number of data bytes for which to search (one to eight bytes).
 Use the A knob to change the value.
-Only available when Mark On = Data or ID & Data.
+Available only when Mark On is Data or ID & Data.
 Data Offset Sets the data offset value.
 Use the A knob to change the value.
-Only available when Mark On = Data or ID &amp; Data .
-Mark When Sets the mark when condition (mark the waveform when the waveform is =, $\neq$ , <, >, $\leq$ , or $\geq$ the data conditions).
-Only available when Mark On = Data or ID &amp; Data .
+Available only when Mark On is Data or ID & Data.
+Table continued

+Field or control Description Mark When Sets the mark when condition (mark the waveform when the waveform is is, \neq , <, >, \leq , or \geq the data conditions).
+Available only when Mark On is Data or ID & Data.
 Data Sets the data pattern for which to search.
 The number of bits shown depends on the Data Bytes setting.
 Tap the Binary or Hex field and use the A and B knobs to select and change the values.
 Or double-tap on the field and use the virtual keypad to enter values.
-Only available when Mark On = Data or ID & Data.
+Available only when Mark On is Data or ID & Data.
 A, B knob controls Use the A knob to select (highlight) the digit to change.
 Use the B knob to change the value of the digit.
 Copy Trigger Settings to Search Sets the search criteria to match the current oscilloscope trigger settings.
 Copy Search Settings to Trigger Sets the current oscilloscope trigger settings to match the search criteria.